-MAT* includes the use of Methadone or Buprenorphine to break the cycle of OUD.
+MAT includes the use of Methadone or Buprenorphine to break the cycle of OUD.
 It stops or decreases a person's opioid dependency and saves lives by helping users stay "clean" longer to break the cycle of addiction. *MAT is not right for everyone.
-Please talk to a nurse or medical provider in the Emergency Department if you, or someone you know, is interested in help or more information about the CRH PROUD program.
+Please talk to a nurse or medical provider in the Emergency Department if you, or someone you know, is interested in help or more information about Chesapeake Regional's PROUD program.

 Paying for OUD Treatment

 Most insurance policies provide MAT coverage for OUD.
 Patients without insurance may be eligible for Medicaid.
-For those not eligible for Medicaid, CRH has partnered with providers who offer low-cost self-pay MAT services.
+For those not eligible for Medicaid, Chesapeake Regional has partnered with providers who offer low-cost self-pay MAT services.
 Information regarding Medicaid eligibility and enrollment, as well as self-pay referrals and instructions, will be given upon request during discharge.